 The language of Gen Z is telling, as it suggests a rejection of labels and highlights increased anxiety.
 A study analyzing over 70 million words from online language compared phrases used by sixteen-totwenty-five-year-olds to those used by older people.
-Gen Z was less likely to use the words "class, status, nation, religious, or spiritual . . . and more likely to use the words stressful, relatable, gender identity, free, true, honest, fake, cancel, ghost, block, fam, and squad."
-Gen Z is concerned with being authentic and passionate about being heard, and they continue to push the norms of gender and sexuality.
+Gen Z was less likely to use the words "class, status, nation, religious, or spiritual . . . and more likely to use the words stressful, relatable," along with such words as "free, true, honest, fake, cancel, ghost, block, fam, and squad."
+Gen Z is concerned with being authentic and passionate about being heard.
 Bucking the trend of previous generations, Gen Z makes a surprising about-face regarding free speech.
 Gen Zers are more likely to support speech regulation and to be concerned about offensive comments and language.
 Previous generations typically wanted more freedom of speech than their predecessors.